Chart Color Schemes

 Infrastructure

-Eumemmerring has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Eumemmerring has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of a region can significantly be influenced by changes made to its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified two projects that are expected to impact this area.
-Notable projects include the Doveton Pool in the Park Revitalisation Project, Officer Town Centre (Major Activity Centre), Hallam Secondary College Upgrade, and Parklife Doveton.
-The following list provides details on those projects likely to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified two projects likely impacting the area: Doveton Pool in the Park Revitalisation Project, Officer Town Centre (Major Activity Centre), Hallam Secondary College Upgrade, and Parklife Doveton.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.